John Jacob Astor: Fraternal organizations

 Astor belonged to the Freemasons, a fraternal order, and served as Master of Holland Lodge #8, New York City in 1788.
 Later he served as Grand Treasurer for the Grand Lodge of New York.
 He was president of the German Society of the City of New York from 1837 to 1841.

+Death

+Astor died on March 29, 1848 in New York City.
+Astor is buried in Trinity Church Cemetery in Manhattan.
+Many members of his family had joined its congregation, but Astor remained a member of the local German Reformed congregation to his death.
+At the time of his death in 1848, Astor was the wealthiest person in the United States, leaving an estate estimated to be worth between $20 and $30 million, (equivalent to about $ million to $ million in 2025) or 0.9% to 1.35% of estimated US GDP at the time.